jontyrudman/personal-website-11ty/posts/2024-02-27_first-camera.md

 ### Naples and Amalfi

-Going to Naples and eating a very quickly-made (but wonderful) pizza at [Sorbillo](https://www.sorbillo.it/) in 2016.
+Going to Naples in the summer and eating a very quickly-made (but wonderful) pizza at [Sorbillo](https://www.sorbillo.it/).

 Walking through a valley of fragrant lemon groves in the heat on the Amalfi coast.